OrgFlow/docs/content/overview/download-and-installation.md

 #### macOS

-Once downloaded, **right click** the `.pkg` file, and select `Open` from the context enu that appears.
+Once downloaded, **right-click** the `.pkg` file, and select `Open` from the context menu that appears.
 Then, click the `Open` button in the dialog box that appears.

 > [!NOTE]
-> We are working on getting our installers signed, but until we do, you may not be able to run the `.pkg` installer package simply by double clicking it.
+> We are working on getting our installers signed, but until we do, you may not be able to run the `.pkg` installer package simply by double-clicking it.
-> Right clicking the installer package indicates to macOS that you trust the `.pkg` file.
+> Right-clicking the installer package indicates to macOS that you trust the `.pkg` file.

 Follow the process through until it has completed.
 The installer packages can optionally add the installation directory to your PATH.
 We recommend that you do this so that you can run OrgFlow from any location on disk.